semantic-systems/ask-dblp/README.md

-# DBLP-NLI: A natural language interface for DBLP KG.
+# ASK-DBLP: A natural language interface for DBLP KG.

 ## How  to run